-Description By default, the linker issues introductory messages and a final statistics report.
-Use this option to make the linker operate without sending these messages to the standard output stream (normally the screen).

-This option does not affect the display of error and warning messages.
+Syntax silent Description By default, the linker issues introductory messages and a final statistics report.
+Use this option to make the linker operate without sending these messages to the standard output stream (normally stdout).
+This option does not affect the display of error and warning messages. ĪĒ This option is not available in the IDE.